iotaledger/iota-names/indexer/README.md

 Update the `docker-compose.yml` file to use the commented `# Localnet values:`" instead of devnet for the start command of the iota-names-indexer.

-To start collecting metrics from scratch in case restoring them from Prometheus fails, uncomment `--reset-metrics-on-error`.
+To start collecting metrics from scratch in case restoring them from Prometheus fails, uncomment `--reset-metrics`.

 ### Start the indexer